 With brightly colored buildings, iconic churches and streets dotted with cacti and agave plants, there’s no denying Oaxaca City is breathtaking.
 But beyond its Instagram-worthy exterior, this city is packed with culture and history, boasts drool-worthy cuisine, has friendly locals and a vibe that you’ll be quick to fall in love with.

-Whether you’re visiting for a few days or a whole week, there are plenty of things to do.
-We’ve rounded up the best things to do in Oaxaca City along with what to eat and where to stay.
+Whether you’re visiting for a few days or a whole week, there are plenty of ways to fill your time.
+We’ve rounded up the best things to do in Oaxaca along with what to eat and where to stay.

 - How to Get To and From Oaxaca

 Watch our epic video of our 2 week trip in Mexico to get some inspiration and wanderlust